Mario Cordone

 Mario Cordone died in Cortona (Italy) in 1973.

 Curiously and in contrast to his important career there is no more biographical information about Mario Cordone.
-But it is known that he also composed some music, it seems mainly in his younger days.
+But it is known that he also composed some music, mainly in his younger days.
+In addition to the two autographs in my possession Mario Cordone composed at least also three orchestral works (Pisanella, Notturno and Umoresca), all in 1922.

 In my possession are two autograph manuscripts by Mario Cordone: